PSC Disowns Police Recruitment Shortlist Circulating on Social Media

 The Police Service Commission (PSC) has disowned a purported police recruitment shortlist circulating on social media, describing it as fake and urging applicants and members of the public to disregard it.

+It also cautioned against the dissemination of unverified recruitment information and advised applicants to rely solely on communications issued by the commission.

-In a statement by the Head of Protocol and Public Affairs of the Police Service Commission, Torty Njoku Kalu, the Commission said its attention had been drawn to a fake list being circulated online, purportedly containing the names of candidates shortlisted for medical examination.
+In a statement by the Head of Protocol and Public Affairs of the PSC, Torty Njoku Kalu, the commission said its attention had been drawn to a fake list being circulated online, purportedly containing the names of candidates shortlisted for medical examination.

-“The Commission wishes to state categorically that no such shortlist has been released.
+“The commission wishes to state categorically that no such shortlist has been released.
 The evaluation of the written examination is still at its concluding stage, and invitation for medical examination will be communicated to successful applicants in the coming days.
-This notification will be sent via email, SMS, the recruitment portal and the Commission’s other official communication channels.”
+This notification will be sent via email, SMS, the recruitment portal and the commission’s other official communication channels,” it said.

 It further warned applicants and members of the public to be vigilant and avoid falling victim to fraudsters exploiting the recruitment process.

-The Commission also restated that the ongoing recruitment exercise remains completely free at all stages.
+The commission also restated that the ongoing recruitment remains completely free at all stages.

-The recruitment process for 50,000 police constables began in December 2025, following a directive by President Bola Tinubu aimed at strengthening community policing, enhancing internal security, and expanding the manpower of the Nigeria Police Force.
+The recruitment for 50,000 police constables began in December 2025, following a directive by President Bola Tinubu aimed at strengthening community policing, enhancing internal security and expanding the manpower of the Nigeria Police Force.